exoscale/terraform-provider-exoscale/docs/data-sources/sks_cluster.md

 - `exoscale_ccm` (Boolean) Deploy the Exoscale [Cloud Controller Manager](https://github.com/exoscale/exoscale-cloud-controller-manager/) in the control plane (boolean; default: `true`; may only be set at creation time).
 - `exoscale_csi` (Boolean) Deploy the Exoscale [Container Storage Interface](https://github.com/exoscale/exoscale-csi-driver/) on worker nodes (boolean; default: `false`; requires the CCM to be enabled).
 - `feature_gates` (Set of String) Feature gates options for the cluster.
-- `kubelet_ca` (String) The CA certificate (in PEM format) for TLS communications between kubelets and the control plane.
+- `kubelet_ca` (String, Sensitive) The CA certificate (in PEM format) for TLS communications between kubelets and the control plane.
 - `labels` (Map of String) A map of key/value labels.
 - `metrics_server` (Boolean) Deploy the [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server/) in the control plane (boolean; default: `true`; may only be set at creation time).
 - `name` (String)